perceptron8/pinky.ext/README.md

 ## Permissions

-Pinky needs to "read and change your data on static.cdn.ubi.com".
+Pinky needs to "read and change your data on static.cdn.ubi.com and ubistatic-a.akamaihd.net".

 It has no access to any of your personal/profile data.